Adrian-Ng/Adrian-Ng.github.io/_R/knn/01-knn-theory.md

 	$$(1,2)$$

-TWe will use __Euclidean Distance__ as our distance measure.
+We will use __Euclidean Distance__ as our distance measure.
 We need to compute the Euclidean Distance between the test object and every training object.

 To do this, we subtract vectors and compute the Euclidean norm (e.g. $$\sqrt{a^2 + b^2}$$)